Costinteo/osds-lab/lab1/README.md

 ## Exercise 1 - Inspecting Virtual Memory

 Let's see how a program is loaded into memory from disk.
 On Linux, executables are usually in the Executable and Linkable Format (ELF).
 On Windows, the usual format is called Portable Executable (PE).
 Both have metadata that instructs the operating system how to read and find each part of a program, like data or executable instructions.
 The data and metadata are kept in *sections*.
 Some of the most common and interesting sections of an ELF file are:
-* .bss -- containing global variables that are uninitialized, or are initialized with zero.
+* `.bss` -- containing global variables that are uninitialized, or are initialized with zero.
-* .data -- containing global variables that are initialized.
+* `.data` -- containing global variables that are initialized.
-* .rodata -- containing read-only data, like constants and strings.
+* `.rodata` -- containing read-only data, like constants and strings.
-* .text -- containing executable instructions (bytecode).
+* `.text` -- containing executable instructions (bytecode).

-If you wish to look at some beautiful dissections of ELF or PE, check out [corkami's pics](https://github.com/corkami/pics).
+If you wish to look at some beautiful dissections of ELF or PE, check out corkami's pics[^1].
 Here's the [ELF dissection](https://github.com/corkami/pics/blob/master/binary/elf101/elf101.pdf) and the [PE dissection](https://raw.githubusercontent.com/corkami/pics/master/binary/pe101/pe101-64.png).

-Compile `ex1.c` with `make ex1`.
-The source code is basically just an infinite loop, so we can inspect the process that spawns when running the program.
-To inspect the process, we require some way to attach to it, like a debugger.
+Compile `ex1.c` with `make ex1` and then run it with `./bin/ex1`.
+The source code is basically just an infinite loop, which allows us to easily attach to the running process with a debugger in order to further inspect and instrument it.
 For all the labs presented we will make extended use of good ol' `gdb`.
 You will learn how to use it efficiently to inspect processes and craft exploits.
-Fortunately, we're not crazy, we will be using a modernized version of it.
-There are 2 main well-known and used plugins that modernize gdb for exploitation:
+Although very powerful, `gdb` in its default form is quite ugly and tedious to use.
+Fortunately, we're not crazy, so we will be using a modernized version of it.
+There are 2 main well-known and used plugins that modernize `gdb` for exploitation:
 * [GDB Enhanced Features (GEF)](https://github.com/hugsy/gef)
 * [pwndbg](https://github.com/pwndbg/pwndbg)

 Both of them are great and pretty similar to each other.
-You are free to choose whatever you wish, but I personally recommend `pwndbg`, as it has a bit more features.
-It has its disadvantages, it can be a bit more bloated and it has a lot of on-screen information.
+You are free to choose whatever you wish, but I personally recommend `pwndbg`, as it has a bit more features, but can feel bloated since it shows a lot of on-screen information.

-You can install `GEF` with *one* of the following:
+To install `GEF` choose only **ONE** of the following                                                                               :

 ```
-# via the install script
 ## using curl
 $ bash -c "$(curl -fsSL https://gef.blah.cat/sh)"

+########
+## OR ##
+########

 ## using wget
 $ bash -c "$(wget https://gef.blah.cat/sh -O -)"

-# or manually
-$ wget -O ~/.gdbinit-gef.py -q https://gef.blah.cat/py
-$ echo source ~/.gdbinit-gef.py >> ~/.gdbinit

-# or alternatively from inside gdb directly
-$ gdb -q
-(gdb) pi import urllib.request as u, tempfile as t; g=t.NamedTemporaryFile(suffix='-gef.py'); open(g.name, 'wb+').write(u.urlopen('https://tinyurl.com/gef-main').read()); gdb.execute('source %s' % g.name)

 ```

-You can install `pwndbg` with the bundled install script:
+To install `pwndbg`, run the bundled install script:

 ```
 $ git clone https://github.com/pwndbg/pwndbg